60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 Market Share

-Current WordPress CMS Market Share In 2021
+Current WordPress CMS Market Share In 2024

 Key Statistics

-How Many Websites Use WordPress in 2021?
+How Many Websites Use WordPress in 2024?

 Market Share Growth

-What Percentage of Websites Use WordPress in 2021?
+What Percentage of Websites Use WordPress in 2024?

 The WordPress CMS is also SEO-friendly, which makes it ideal for businesses—or anyone who wants to rank higher in Google search results.
-That’s why it makes up 30.3% of the top 1,000 websites across the world.

-Many businesses prefer to use specialized content management software, which shows how WordPress sets itself apart from other accessible content management systems hosts.
+Many businesses prefer to use specialised content management software, which shows how WordPress sets itself apart from other accessible content management systems hosts.
 WordPress works even for professionals, and there’s a reason it dominates over a third of the market share.

-How Many Top Million Websites Use WordPress in 2021?
+How Many Top Million Websites Use WordPress in 2024?

 How much of the Internet is WordPress, then?
 Whether you look at the WordPress market share overall or narrow it to the top 10,000, WordPress maintains a consistent one-third of the market, varying by only 1-2%

-What Are the Top 5 Countries for WordPress Use in 2021?
+What Are the Top 5 Countries for WordPress Use in 2024?

 • United States

-• Iran
+• Germany

 • United Kingdom

-• Russia
+• France

-• Canada
+• Brazil

 What Is WordPress Market Share Growth?